nfriedly/node-unblocker/readme.md

     heroku addons:add redistogo
     heroku config:add SECRET=<TYPE SOMETHING SECRET AND/OR RANDOM HERE>

-    heroku addons:add piggyback_ssl
+This sets up a free redis cache instance and secures your cookies.

+Optionally, you may want to run one or both of the following lines:

+    # newrelic monitoring so that you can be alerted when there's an issue
     heroku addons:add newrelic:stark

-This sets up a free redis cache instance, secures your cookies, and adds https support, and sets up free monitoring with newrelic (optional).
-You may also want to run this to enable usage tracking via Google Analytics:
+    # google analytics so that you can see how much usage your proxy is getting
     heroku config:add GA_ID=[your Google Analytics ID, ex: UA-12345-78]

 ## Todo

 * Write more tests: character encoding, compression, end-to-end tests in real browsers
 * Consider gzipping all appropriate responses (anything text-like and more than a few kb)
+* Break things into sub-modules and make the core easier to embed and extend

 ## Maybe Todo list

 * Mini-url form
 * Allow for removal of scripts (both script tags and on*= handlers)
-* Figure out how to make the blocklist work with heroku without shipping a default one with the source.

 ## License
 This project is released under the terms of the [GNU GPL version 3](http://www.gnu.org/licenses/gpl.html)